LacunaOmnibus/MontyLacuna/doc/logging.rst

 Request Log Entries
 -------------------
 All requests to the TLE server will be written to the logfile specified in the config file.
-This happens automatically, so you don't have to do anything.
-Just run your scripts as needed, and you'll be able to check that logfile to see what's happening.
+This happens automatically; just run your scripts, and you'll be able to check that logfile to see what's happening.

 Most request log entries will only display to the file.
 However, in the case of something going wrong, entries of WARNING level or higher will also be